Cyclone Guambe: Meteorological history

 On 10 February, a disturbance developed in the Mozambique Channel between Mozambique and Madagascar.
 For the next couple of days, the system slowly moved westward, approaching the coast of Mozambique while gradually organizing.
 On 12 February, Météo-France La Réunion noted that the system had transitioned into a subtropical depression and had made landfall near Inhambane, Mozambique; the subtropical depression was also slowly moving inland without having developed any significant sustained convective activity near the center.
 The next day, the system was designated as an overland tropical depression, while bringing locally heavy rainfall across portions of southern Mozambique.
 For the next several days, the system made a slow clockwise loop over Mozambique, while slowly organizing.
 By 15 February, the meandering system had turned back eastward and was expected to re-emerge into the Mozambique Channel.
 At 06:00 UTC on 16 February, the system re-emerged over warm open water and was designated as Tropical Disturbance 11.
-The storm resumed its organizing trend soon afterward, and at 18:00 UTC that day, the MRF upgraded the system to a tropical depression.
+The storm resumed its organizing trend soon afterward, and at 18:00 UTC that day, the MFR upgraded the system to a tropical depression.